celery/celery/docs/userguide/canvas.rst

-If you **call** the group, the tasks will be applied one after another in the current process, and a :class:`~celery.result.GroupResult` instance is returned which can be used to keep track of the results, or tell how many tasks are ready and so on:
+If you **call** the group, the tasks will be applied one after another in the current process, and a :class:`~celery.result.GroupResult` instance is returned that can be used to keep track of the results, or tell how many tasks are ready and so on:

 .. code-block:: pycon